Sanders steps up appeals to women after flap with Warren

 In Portsmouth, Sanders said, “What the Women’s March, and what we are all about, is saying that it is the women of this country who have the right to control their bodies, not politicians.”

-Sanders didn’t mention Warren or the flare up-with his longtime friend, a Massachusetts senator who overlaps with him on many policy initiatives that seek to overhaul the nation’s political and economic system.
-Warren said this past week that, during a private meeting between the two in 2018, Sanders disagreed that a woman could win the presidency — a charge he’s forcefully denied.
+He didn’t mention Warren or the flare up-with his longtime friend, a Massachusetts senator who overlaps with him on many policy initiatives that seek to overhaul the nation’s political and economic system.
+Warren said this past week that, during a private meeting between the two in 2018, Sanders disagreed that a woman could win the presidency — a charge he’s denied.

 That has raised deeper questions about societal misogyny that female candidates have to overcome.
 The senators then clashed about the “he said, she said” feud during a debate last week.
 Warren refused to shake Sanders’ hand afterward as both of them called the other “a liar.”

-They were in the Senate for the start of Trump’s impeachment trial on Thursday and said they’d not subsequently spoken about the incident.
-Warren, campaigning in Iowa on Friday, declared that “ I don’t have anything else to say on this.”
+They were in the Senate for the start of Trump’s impeachment trial on Thursday and said they’d not subsequently spoken about the inciden t.
+Since then, both have declined to comment further about it.

-A second Sanders ad airing in New Hampshire, “Strive,” strikes a less gender-specific message, evoking John F. Kennedy and rejecting “half measures” to real political change.
+Sanders told voters at a later New Hampshire stop, “I think the best thing for all Democratic candidates, and what we’re going to do in our campaign is, you heard me tonight, you didn’t hear me say a word about any of the other candidates.”

-Later Saturday in Des Moines, Iowa, Warren planned to focus on abortion rights during a “fireside chat” at a private home with Planned Parenthood activists.
+That might have been true in front of campaign audiences, but, even before the dust-up with Warren, Sanders spent weeks criticizing former Vice President Joe Biden as the two compete fiercely in Iowa and beyond.
+On Saturday, Biden called for Sanders’ camp to “disown” what he calls “doctored video” that some of the senator’s supporters say shows the former vice president endorsing Republican calls to cut Social Security and Medicare.

 Weissert reported from Des Moines, Iowa.